stevencohn/WindowsPowerShell/readme.md

 Return the translation of a SpecialFolder by name or show all SpecialFolders with optional search highlighting.

 #### `Invoke-SuperUser`
 Open a new command prompt in elevated mode.
-Aliased to 'su'.
+Aliased to `su`.
 Special command for ConEmu emulator.

 #### `Invoke-VsDevCmd`
 Invoke the Visual Studio environment batch script.
-Aliased to 'vs'
+Aliased to `vs`

 #### `New-CommandWrapper`
 Sepcial internal function from PowerShell Cookbook.